THE UPACK PROGRAM PACKAGE

 The following files are more or less general, and have to be updated only incidentally:

-For every substance the following files must be prepared: Optionally, the default specifications can be changed by entries in the files: If an experimental structure is used for comparison, we also need: Output files
+Optionally, the default specifications can be changed by entries in the files:

 The generated structures are collected in parameter files pack.#, the number # indicating the stage of the calculation in which the file was prepared: